 Formerly treated as a separate family, Cicindelidae.

-BugGuide follows the latest Tiger Beetle classification by Pearson et al. 2015 (1) but see also(2)
+BugGuide follows the Tiger Beetle classification of Pearson et al. 2015 (1) but see also(2) and (3)

 117 spp. in 14 genera of 3 tribes in our area(1)

 Shape distinctive: Elytra nearly straight-sided or somewhat wider apically; pronotum narrower than elytra, head at eyes wider than pronotum

 Clypeus wider than distance between sockets of antennae

 Coloration brownish, black, or green, often brightly patterned, sometimes iridescent

 Larvae elongate, cylindrical, somewhat grub-like, with powerful, upward–curving mandibles

 Keys to species: NA(1)